SoftwareSeniPT/ss-codex/markdowns/getting-started.md

 2. Slack : You can ask your Lead to invite you, or you can always go ahead, and do it yourself. you can look <a href="https://slack.com/downloads" target="_blank">here</a> to download on your platform/OS.
 And Join our main room #softwareseni.

 ### Project Management Tools
+[FlexiPeople]
+[Phabricator]

 ### Google Drive access (If needed)
+Depending of the department or project you are assigned too, make sur eto ask your Project Manager, or Lead to include you to the Project Drive.

 ### more to come